uzh-bf/klicker-uzh/README.md

 To share code more easily between different services, we added new packages to the [Package Directory](https://github.com/uzh-bf/klicker-uzh/tree/v3/packages) with the following components:

 - [Prisma](https://github.com/uzh-bf/klicker-uzh/tree/v3/packages/prisma): The prisma package contains the SQL database schema as well as migration scripts between different minor versions of KlickerUZH.
-- [GraphQL](https://github.com/uzh-bf/klicker-uzh/tree/v3/packages/graphql): The GraphQL package contains the complete GraphQL schema and all resolvers for the KlickerUZH backend.
+- [GraphQL](https://github.com/uzh-bf/klicker-uzh/tree/v3/packages/graphql): The GraphQL package contains the complete GraphQL schema and all resolvers for the KlickerUZH backend, as well as all business logic for provided services.
 For consistent typing, Pothos GraphQL and an auto-generated schema are used.
 - [Grading](https://github.com/uzh-bf/klicker-uzh/tree/v3/packages/grading): The grading package provides the grading logic that is used to assign scores and experience points to participants and groups in gamified live sessions, learning elements, micro-sessions and other KlickerUZH elements.
 - [LTI](https://github.com/uzh-bf/klicker-uzh/tree/v3/packages/lti): The LTI package contains logic to offer automatic sign ins for students through LTI (OLAT and Moodle integration).
 - [Internationalization](https://github.com/uzh-bf/klicker-uzh/tree/v3/packages/i18n): The i18n package provides internationalization support across all KlickerUZH frontends.